dracula/florisboard/INSTALL.md

 4. Change "Theme mode" to "Always night"
 5. Press on "Manage installed themes"
 7. Press import and find the `dracula.flex` file downloaded earlier
-8. Now you should see "Dracula Theme" as an option under the night theme menu, select it
+8. Now you should see "Dracula Theme" as an option under the night theme menu, select your preferred theme